-From top-end beachside fare to Asian chic, AT taste testers Jennifer Pinkerton and Steve Madgwick sample the pick of places to eat out in Darwin
+From top-end beachside fare to Asian chic, AT taste testers Jennifer Pinkerton and Steve Madgwick sample the pick of places to eat out and where to go after dark in Darwin

 If you haven’t been to Darwin for a while you’re in for a surprise.
 Cue a new era: the previous few years have seen Darwin’s food scene sprout black cockatoo wings and take flight.
 Hip, artisan eateries and food trucks are emerging with greater gusto than a wet-season storm.
 And it’s not just the food that delights, either, with many new establishments also acing the atmosphere stakes.
 Either fully or partially, diners can sit outdoors amid the dry season air.